levinqdl/me-form-backend/README.md

 Value can be a plain string or a function which receive field labels and return a string.

-ErrorMessages can be config at multiple level: Form, FormItem or Control, it is merged from top level to deepest level, and later one override message of the smae rule.
+ErrorMessages can be config at multiple level: Form, FormItem or Control, it is merged top down, a later one overrides smae rule.

 ### Trigger timing